 Rental car insurance is one of the most confusing aspects of the whole process.
-The price quoted online usually comes with their basic insurance cover.
-One common trick is for the companies to display the prices with lower level insurance only to try to upsell “full” insurance upon pickup.
+The price quoted online usually comes with basic insurance coverage.
+One common trick is for the companies to display the prices with lower-level insurance only to try to upsell “full” insurance upon pickup.

-This is often called a collision damage waiver (CDW) and covers you for the vast majority of damage except for gross negligience of some kind.
-The catch is, this often leads to a large increase in price.
+This is often called a collision damage waiver (CDW) and covers you for the vast majority of damage except for gross negligence of some kind.
+The catch is, that this often leads to a large increase in price.

-You should decide whether you are going to purchase this in advance and then calculate the total costs of all options prior to booking the best one.
+You should decide whether you’re going to purchase this in advance and then calculate the total costs of all options prior to booking the best one.

 Key things to consider are how likely you are to cause damage to the rental vehicle.
-Costs can be high for low level damage such as stone chips or scratches.
-If you are only driving in safe areas then you could get the lower insurance and take the risk.
+Costs can be high for low-level damage such as stone chips or scratches.
+If you’re only driving in safe areas then you could get the lower insurance and take the risk.
 If stone chips or scratches are likely then definitely consider the full insurance and take the price of this into account when booking.

 It’s also worth checking if your personal auto insurance covers you for a rental car, or if your credit card has similar benefits.

-It is also possible to buy individual policies separately that are cheaper than those offered by the rental car company.
-If you’re planning a cross country trip its worth seeing if you can get an overall cheaper deal by renting the car and purchasing the full insurance separately.
+It’s also possible to buy individual policies separately that are cheaper than those offered by the rental car company.
+If you’re planning a cross-country road trip it’s worth seeing if you can get an overall cheaper deal by renting the car and purchasing the full insurance separately.

 Choose The Right Rental Car For Your Road Trip

 Most companies will offer a number of options.
 Sometimes it is a good strategy to negotiate for upgrades upon arrival.
-There have been many times where I have rented a car and when I have arrived they have given me a free upgrade.
+There have been many times when I’ve rented a car and when I’ve arrived they have given me a free upgrade.

 Consider Adding Additional Drivers

-If you are planning on a long road trip in a rental car then you may want to add an additional driver to share the workload.
+If you’re planning on a long road trip in a rental car then you may want to add an additional driver to share the workload.
 This is usually cheaper to do in the booking stage than when you arrive at the pickup location.
-During my road trip in Norway we shared the driving.
+During my road trip in Norway, we shared the driving.